 4.1.1.
 Performance in income collection and arrears recovery is monitored through corporate KPI's and additional local service area measures.
 Performance targets are reviewed and set annually.
 Corporate PI data is collected and reported monthly.
-Quarterly performance reports are provided to NPH's Operations and Resources Committee.
+Quarterly performance reports are provided to the Service Quality Committee and to NPH's Board.
 Local measures are collected both weekly and monthly depending on the measure.